jihokeum/jihokeum/README.md

 ## Hi there 👋

+I'm currently a bachelor student at EPFL learning chemistry and chemical engineering.

 <!--
 **jihokeum/jihokeum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.